 - 1. Obtain a Withdrawal/Exit Form; - 2.
 Complete the form; - 3.
 Submit the Withdrawal/Exit form to the Registrar's Office for processing; - 4.
-Wait for any refund due to be mailed by the Business Office, if entitled to a refund.
+Wait for any refund due you, if entitled, to be returned to your college debit card.

-When a student withdraws from a class or from the college, his/her record will show a grade of "W"

-(withdrawal), whether the student was passing or failing at the time.
+When a student withdraws from a class or from the college, his/her record will show a grade of "W" (withdrawal), whether the student was passing or failing at the time.
 The withdrawal slip must be fully processed within the first 75 percent of the term.